xdevplatform/open-evolution/001-keyed-expansions.md

 }
 ```

-In OpenAPI, this could be implemented by coding an `addiionalProperties` payload, keyed to be a string:
+In OpenAPI, this could be implemented by coding an `additionalProperties` payload, keyed to be a string:

 ```yaml
 Expansions: